 Savings in energy use by car are considered via reduction in speed limits, which can deliver impressive savings.
-Quite likely additional relevant savings might come by investments in small range train FULFILL has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 101003656.

-and public transport networks, to further reduce use of individual vehicles, and by setting limits to their weight.
-Overall most of the measures analysed by IEA require enabling sufficiency infrastruc-tures and a sufficiency societal framework.
+Quite likely additional relevant savings might come by investments in small range train and public transport networks, to further reduce use of individual vehicles, and by setting limits to their weight.
+Overall most of the measures analysed by IEA require enabling sufficiency infrastructures and a sufficiency societal framework.